 I talked to a guy at a garage sale once who had a set of fine china that he sold.
 He was going to sell it as a set, but was advised to sell it on eBay one piece at a time.
-He said he got $400-$500 for the set.
-Other words, he said if you sell it a piece at a time, you can sometimes get much more money for it.

 That is a great idea, Amuck.
 Can't do that with the china though, it is 104 pieces.
 But I will use your advice in the future.
 Ebay just seems like more of a hassle than what it it worth.